Salvador, Brazil: A complete travel guide with the top things to do

 Farol de Itapuã

 Brazil’s most popular lighthouse is also a tourist attraction in Salvador.
-The 21-meter tower has this name because it is located on Praia de Itapuã.
+The 21-meter tower is named for its location on Praia de Itapuã.

 Important!
 The inner area of the Farol de Itapuã is not open to visitors.

-LMTM tip: This isn’t the most beautiful beach in Salvador (in my opinion), because of that, my advice is for you to make a quick visit here.
+LMTM tip: This isn’t the most beautiful beach in Salvador (in my opinion), so my advice is for you to consider only a quick visit here.

 Address: Farol de Itapuã street – Itapuã